fastapi/fastapi/docs/tutorial/dependencies/classes-as-dependencies.md

 ## A `dict` from the previous example

-In the previous example, we where returning a `dict` from our dependency ("dependable"):
+In the previous example, we are returning a `dict` from our dependency ("dependable"):

 ```Python hl_lines="7"
 {!./src/dependencies/tutorial001.py!}